polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/essays/computing/Trading-Health-For-Aesthetics-And-Cheapness.md

 In my home music room, the desk is specially designed to accommodate a master keyboard, tailored for digital musicians.

-In my commitment to optimal ergonomics, I even took to designing my office using Sketchup during my home's remodeling.
-This ensured that the space would meet my requirements for comfort and efficiency.
-I handed this design over to the contractor and closely collaborated with them to construct my office and most of my home exactly to my specifications.
+Driven by my dedication to ideal ergonomics, I personally designed my office using Sketchup amid my home's renovation.
+This approach guaranteed the space aligned with my needs for comfort and productivity.
+I provided these designs to the contractor, working closely with them to ensure my office and much of my home were built exactly as I envisioned.
+I always ensure I'm deeply involved in every step of a project, as I prefer to have a clear understanding of every detail and be hands-on in all aspects of my work.

 ![setup-sketchup.png](..%2Flife%2Fimages%2Fsetup-sketchup.png)